vkom56000/cse15l-lab-reports/lab5.md

 written_2/travel_guides/berlitz1
 written_2/travel_guides/berlitz2
 ```
 This method returns the number of empty directories.
 This command returned all the directories in the written_2 direcotry because all the directories had their text files removed from the previous command.
 This command can be very useful to keep track of which directories are empty.
+In this example written_2 directory was used but any directory can be used.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)
 $ find written_2 -type d -empty -delete
 ```
 This method removes all the empty directories.
 This can be very useful to make sure directories that are empty are properly removed.
 In this case all the empty directories of written_2 were removed.
+In the example above written_2 directory was used but any directory can b e used.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch/docsearch (main)